Payroll liabilities

 What are payroll liabilities?

 Payroll liabilities are the financial obligations an employer incurs as part of the payroll process but has not yet paid.
 These liabilities include wages owed to employees, as well as taxes and deductions withheld from paychecks that the employer is responsible for submitting to the appropriate agencies.
-In short, they represent money that has been earned or deducted but hasn’t yet left your business account.

-Common payroll liabilities include:
+Types of payroll liabilities

 • Employee wages earned but not yet paid